git-saj/discord-video-streamer/README.md

 ## Usage 🎮

-Once the bot is running and connected to Discord, you can use commands in two ways:
+Once the bot is running and connected to Discord, you can use these message commands:

-### Message Commands (Always Available)
+### Available Commands

-Use these commands by typing them in chat:

 - `!stream <url>` - Start streaming from URL
 - `!stop` - Stop the current stream